Is keeping your dog safe during the holidays on your mind?

 When a holiday is nearby, take the time to think through all household activities and make a plan to incorporate or sequester your dog safely.
 If you receive your dog food via mail, keep a backstock of food and treats to get by in the case of unplanned holiday shipping delays.

-It’s easy to get sidetracked and busy during the holidays, but your dog doesn’t have to get left behind in the mix.
+It’s easy to get sidetracked and busy during the holidays, but your dog doesn’t have to be left behind.
 Make a plan, prepare, and pay attention to your pet.

 How can I keep my dog safe at Christmas?